 UNICORE is part of EMI.
 EMI will soon set up a structure within GGUS for its various services, including UNICORE.
-Problems that can't be solved within EGI or EMI will be relayed to UNICORE's bugtracker or support email list on Sourceforge.
+Problems that can't be solved within EGI or EMI will be relayed to UNICORE's bug and feature tracker [R 18] or to the support mailing lists [R 28].

-(needs: reference links, statement from EMI on that)
+(needs: statement from EMI on that)